Child and Adolescent Psychology (MSc)

 - Helping students stay informed about new developments in the field.

-- Responding to each student’s needs by providing diverse solutions for academic and practical challenges, via individual mentoring and catch-up courses.
+- Responding to each student’s needs by providing diverse solutions for academic and practical challenges, via individual mentoring.

 - Ensuring that students wishing to enter the Mental Health (GZ) or School Psychologist post-Master’s programs are eligible.